 Put the concepts you’re learning into practice while listening to professionals discuss certain topics.
 Podcasts can help you get familiar with vocabulary and how it’s used in context and help you make real-world connections to the curriculum.
 There are many podcasts to peruse, ranging from broad concepts to niche topics.
 All you have to do is dig into your podcast app of choice.
 It’s a great way to study while on the go, whether in the car, at the gym or while making dinner.

 The smallest adjustments to your study habits can make a big difference in your education.
-Using even just one study resource can put you in a great position to succeed.
+Using even just one online learning tool can put you in a great position to succeed.
 Remember, not every learning method suits everyone, so get to know how you learn best as you try new things.

 For more information on UW–Madison Online, please see The Ultimate Guide to Online Business Degrees.